ric-amorim/KFC/README.md

 # About the project

 Python application for a KFC database.
-Project for the curricular unit of DataBases.
+Project for the curricular unit of DataBases. all information used was from data released by KFC.

 #  Reference